jonasoesch/p9/4-experiment.md

 ## Overview

-In the experiment we presented two narrative visualizations (stories) to each participant: *mortality* and *energy*.
+In the experiment, we presented two narrative visualizations (stories) to each participant: *mortality* and *energy*.
 Each story contained a total of five charts and four transitions.
 Each participant saw one of the stories with *animated* transitions and the other with *static* (non-animated) transitions.

 To examine each transition individually, we have split each story into four separate screens which we called *mini-stories* (see figure \ref{experiment-setup}).
 Each mini-story contained one transition and the two corresponding charts.

-This setup has made made it so that the second chart of each mini-story is the first chart of the next mini-story.
+This setup has made it so that the second chart of each mini-story is the first chart of the next mini-story.
 Normally, this would not be true for the initial mini-story.
 Because we did not want the initial mini-story to differ from the others in this respect, we have introduced another screen before each mini-story where the first chart is presented (see figure \ref{experiment-setup})

-At the end of each mini-story we presented a questionnaire asking about the participants conclusion and their perceived engagement.
+At the end of each mini-story, we presented a questionnaire asking about the participant's conclusion and their perceived engagement.
 The questionnaire will be presented in more detail in section [-@sec:questionnaire].

 ![The order of the 13 screens presented to the participants in the experiment. \label{experiment-setup}](img/experiment-setup.pdf)

 The experiment was conducted on Amazon Mechanical Turk [@:amazonmechanical] and had 56 participants.
-An introductory screen instructed to the participants on what they would have to do and that they would receive USD 9 for completing the experiment.
+An introductory screen instructed the participants on what they would have to do and that they would receive USD 9 for completing the experiment.
 After the two stories, a final survey ([@sec:survey]) and finally an answer code to verify their participation was presented.
 We also limited participation to U.S.-citizens because the experiment was in English and concerned topics that treat the U.S.

-The required sample size was determined to be 56 participants based on a power analysis on the results of a pilot study (appendix \ref{}).

 ## Stimuli {#sec:experiment-overview}